davidcfor3/pdsnd_github/README.md

 New Project Title: Bikes?
 Where are the Numbers?

 ### Description
 This project file looks into some of the use data for the bikeshare company.
-We investigated the use data for three cities.
+We investigated the use data for three cities; New York, Chicago, and Washington.

 ### Files used
 Include the files used